 Each year, Bristol hosts the Bristol Rhythm and Roots Reunion, a music festival celebrating the city's country and roots music heritage.

 The Bristol Caverns are a fun outdoor adventure that take you through an ancient Underground River in case you want to explore a bit outside of town.
-The South Holston River is also a beautiful stop that offers relaxing fly fishing and beautiful views of the Tennessee region.
+The South Holston Lake is also a beautiful stop that offers relaxing fly fishing and beautiful views of the Tennessee region.

 This story previously ran on Nov.
 25, 2019.